The Queensland Rheumatology Services Staff

 Dr Truong will be accepting referrals of patients aged 16 years and older.

-Jennifer Adib - Administration
+Jennifer Adib - Practice Manager

 Jenny comes from a nursing background which provides her with a perfect combination of health knowledge and gentle touch, a truly valuable member of the team in the forefront.